enso-org/hiring-tasks/rust/2_mutable_borrows.md

 Questions:

-1. Is this particular code safe?
-Is there any possibility (e.g. changes to options, compiler flags, compiler versions, etc) that this program would produce a different result to the one provided above?
-2. Is it safe to use `MyRefCell::borrow_mut` when compiling to a native platform?
+1. Is it safe to use `MyRefCell::borrow_mut` when compiling to a native platform?
 If not, what bad things could happen?
 Please elaborate.
-3. Is it safe to use `MyRefCell::borrow_mut` when compiling to WASM and running in a browser?
+2. Is it safe to use `MyRefCell::borrow_mut` when compiling to WASM and running in a browser?
 If not, what bad things could happen?
 Please elaborate.